pylipp/financeager/README.md

 - [x] refactor some modules (e.g. split fflask and server)
 - [ ] use marshmallow package for keyword validation in period and webservice
 - [ ] use logging module instead of print

+## Roadmap for release of version 1.0

+This requires some restructuring of the software architecture.
+Motivation and goals are outlined below.

+### Status quo

+- module functionalities and responsibilities particularly overlap
+- also apparent in test code: no clear distinction between integration and unit tests

+### Goals

+- three separated top modules: core, backend, client
+- responsibilities:
+    1. core:
+        - constants
+        - configuration (maybe move to client)
+        - exceptions
+    2. backend:
+        - interfaces (localserver, fflask)
+        - REST API (resources)
+        - database management (server, period)
+    3. client
+        - CLI
+        - communication pre-/post-processing
+        - HTTP requests
+        - response formatting (entries, model)
+- consistent, modular test structure
+- pave way for terminal user interface

+### TODOs

+- [ ] remove TinyDB usage from model and entries
+- [ ] remove period and fflask imports from httprequests
+- [ ] remove entries import from period
+- [ ] remove httprequests import from config, consider client-side-only config (if flask is to be used, the webservice is started with a script that allows configuring the host port.
+The service name is redundant)
+- consider validation at CL interface
+- consider Server._get_period creating a new table if not existing (maybe 404 instead)
+- consider more fine-grained error-handling in period (distinguish between errors during validation and about non-existing elements)
 - [ ] integration test of cli module
 - [ ] move data dir to ~/.local/share/financeager
+- [ ] format and lint code

 PERSONAL NOTE
 -------------